Spring into Boating Season

 - An IMT homeowners policy, like all other standard homeowners policies, limits the amount of physical damage coverage for a boat, motor, trailer, and boating equipment to $1,500.
 Also, there are restrictions of coverage for damage caused by theft, wind, and hail.
 As a result of these limitations, physical damage coverage for boats of almost any value are best covered with a boatowners policy.

-With our Wadena boatowners program, you can purchase liability coverage and/or physical damage coverage for your boat depending on your individual needs and the coverage automatically provided by your IMT homeowners policy.
-In addition to liability and physical damage coverage, a Wadena boatowners policy offers you the following optional coverages:
+With our IMT boatowners program, you can purchase liability coverage and/or physical damage coverage for your boat depending on your individual needs and the coverage automatically provided by your IMT homeowners policy.
+In addition to liability and physical damage coverage, an IMT boatowners policy offers you the following optional coverages:

 - Medical Payments Coverage pays for the cost of medical care you receive as a result of a boating accident regardless of who is at fault.
 This coverage extends to you, anyone else in your boat, and anyone you are pulling behind your boat at the time of an accident such as water skiers or tubers.